rhurkes/wx-storage/README.md

 # Tech
 Communication with the storage engine is handled using [ZeroMQ](http://zeromq.org/), which provides a performant and ergonomic way of doing IPC/RPC and also a means of concurrency.

+# Build
+You'll need to install ZeroMQ, and possibly some other things to build:
+- on Fedora: `sudo dnf install -y zeromq-devel clang`
+- on OSX: `brew install zmq`

 # Usage
 - Command to build for production: `cargo build --release && strip target/release/wx_store`